KLabWeb/dll-code-challenge-kyle-miskell/README.md

-# DLL Coding Challenge - User Management Application
+# [Redacted] Coding Challenge - User Management Application

 A production-ready, full-stack application for browsing and managing user data with sorting and pagination capabilities, built with enterprise-grade features for financial services.